 And that’s not all!
 The subjects who are affected by this breach can also raise claims for compensation.
 In this case, it’s worthy to mention that there is no maximum compensation limit.
 It’s clear, then, that you want to be extremely careful when it comes to data breaches.

-More importantly, a GDPR breach can damage significantly your company’s reputation and profile.
+More importantly, a GDPR breach can damage significantly your company’s reputation and financial state.
 This could lead many of your customers to change service provider and it could harm the long-term strategy of your firm.